The Importance of Fetal Echocardiography in Prenatal Care

 Additional tests or consultations with pediatric cardiologists may be recommended.

-Fetal echocardiography serves as a pivotal diagnostic tool in prenatal care, offering invaluable insights into the fetal cardiac development and facilitating the appropriate management of any identified abnormalities.
+Fetal echocardiography serves as a pivotal diagnostic tool in prenatal care.
+It offers invaluable insights into fetal cardiac development and facilitates the appropriate management of any identified abnormalities.

 Advancements in Technology: Ongoing improvements in imaging techniques and software may enhance the accuracy and detail of fetal echocardiography.